We may earn a commission when you click on the affiliate links in this post.

 Instant Pot Roast Gravy

-Tips For Making Pot Roast
+Tips For Making the Best Pot Roast

 - No Instant Pot?
-No Problem.
-Pot roasts can be made using many different cooking methods.
+No Problem: Pot roasts can be made using many different cooking methods.
 If you don’t have an Instant Pot, you can try our recipes for making pot roast in the slow cooker or in the oven.

 - Easy Freezing: If you have leftovers, roast can easily be shredded and frozen to eat at a later date.
-Just remove any vegetables (potatoes and carrots don’t freeze well) and place in a Ziplock bag or a freezer-safe, airtight container to freeze.
+Just remove any vegetables (potatoes and carrots don’t freeze well) and place leftover pot roast in a Ziplock bag or a freezer-safe, airtight container to freeze.
 When ready to reheat, thaw in the refrigerator overnight and reheat or add to your favorite shredded beef recipes.

 Frequently Asked Questions